Maria Prokhorova: Scientific achievements

-At the initiative of M. I. Prokhorova in 1961, a special laboratory of biochemistry of the nervous system was organized at Leningrad University.
+In 1961 Prokhorova initiated a special laboratory of biochemistry of the nervous system which was organized at Leningrad University.

-M. I. Prokhorova was the first in Russia to use radioactive carbon in animal experiments, offering methods for determining "labeled" compounds in animal tissues.
+She was the first scientist in Russia to use radioactive carbon in animal experiments, offering methods for determining "labeled" compounds in animal tissues.
 Her methodological approaches allowed us to obtain new fundamental data that changed the existing provisions on carbohydrate, lipid and energy metabolism of the brain.

 The methodological approaches developed by her allowed us to obtain new fundamental data that changed the existing provisions on carbohydrate, lipid and energy metabolism of the brain and subsequently resulted in the creation of the School of neurochemists of Leningrad University.
 These works were highly appreciated by foreign scientists, and this was confirmed by her election as a member of the International Neurochemical Society.

-M. I. Prokhorova has trained more than 40 candidates of Science and 6 doctors of Science in biology.
+Prokhorova trained more than 40 candidates of Science and 6 doctors of Science in biology.